Home » Comparison » Baking Powder vs Cream of Tartar: How Do They Compare?

 by Maria Foster

 If you often bake pastries, you should always have both on hand.
-What’s more, the same recipe might mention the two components together.
+Some recipes will even require both.

-The Difference Between Baking Powder and Cream of Tartar
+What’s The Difference Between Baking Powder And Cream of Tartar

 Baking Powder

-The formula is what makes both baking powder and cream of tartar leavening agents, but cream of tartar offers a little bit more — like stabilizing whipped egg whites and preventing sugar from crystallizing.
-Let’s learn how.
+The formulas I’ve discussed above make baking powder and cream of tartar leavening agents, but cream of tartar offers a little bit more — like stabilizing whipped egg whites and preventing sugar from crystallizing.

 Yet, the majority of commercial baking powders have dual-action.
 A baking powder with dual-action will react twice: once when mixed with liquid and another time when heated.

-They are the same when it comes to storage, you need to keep both products in an air-tight container and a place without sunlight.
+They are the same regarding storage; you need to keep both products in an air-tight container and a place without sunlight.

 Cream of tartar should always be stored at room temperature since it’s sensitive to heat, moisture, and light.
 The same goes for baking powder.